logicly-au/strategicdata.com.au/about/index.md

 data quickly and conveniently.
 Mobile-friendly, secure and robust managed solutions with real-time feedback.
 The delivery model is completely service driven so there is no need to learn an application or host software.
-The survey branding can provide a transparent experience for respondents. </p> <p> For more information, visit the website at <a href="http://www.websurvey.com.au/" title="Web Survey" target="_blank">websurvey.com.au</a>
+The survey branding can provide a transparent experience for respondents.
+For more information, visit the website at <a href="http://www.websurvey.com.au/" title="Web Survey" target="_blank">websurvey.com.au</a>